Israel Archaeology: Volunteer On An Excavation In 2025

 This is the perfect travel towel, because it takes up little space and is quick to dry.
 You might want it as an extra or for the beach.

-👉 SIM Card or Other Phone Plan: You can get a SIM card at the airport on arrival, or do an e-SIM or International Phone Plan.
-A SIM card is the cheapest option!
+๐ SIM Card or Other Phone Plan: You can get a SIM card at the airport on arrival, or use Airalo eSIM!

-👉 Travel Credit Card: I wish I had known this younger, but you can avoid foreign transaction fees on your credit card if you get a travel card!
-I have the Chase Sapphire Preferred and I love it (the free flights from points I’ve gotten way exceed the minimal yearly fee, but there are other options without any yearly fee, too)!
+๐ Travel Credit Card: I wish I had known this younger, but you can avoid foreign transaction fees on your credit card if you get a travel card!
+I have the Chase Sapphire Preferred Credit Card and I love it (the free flights from points I’ve gotten way exceed the minimal yearly fee, but there are other options without any yearly fee, too)!

 What you’ll need to plan your visit to Israel

-👉 If you rent a car, just be prepared, especially for driving in Israel.
+๐ If you rent a car, just be prepared, especially for driving in Israel.
 You’ll need to be an aggressive driver.
-To rent a car in Israel, Expedia.com is a great tool to use.
+To rent a car in Israel, Discover Cars is a great tool to use to find the best deals!

 More Israel Guides, Travel Resources + More